Karnak Temple: Where Pharaohs Whispered to Gods

 Each complex changed in size over course of time and each successive pharaoh left his mark.
 Either by enlarging the temples proper or by adding rooms and chapels.
 Family rivalry was often the chief motivation behind new constructions.

 The structures of the three sacred complexes are identical.
 The main temple dedicated to the god stands at the center of each enclosure alongside the sacred lake.
 This part is generally square in shape and used for ceremonies.
-Although all three complexes are impressive, the size of the one dedicated to Amun is astonishing.
+Although all three complexes are impressive.
+The size of the one dedicated to Amun is astonishing.

 Temple of Amun in Karnak Temple: